Keak da Sneak: Television

 Keak was featured on MTV's My Super Sweet 16.

 Personal life

-Keak da Sneak has been married to his wife Dee Bowens, a former clothing designer, since February 14, 2004.
+Keak da Sneak has been married to his wife, Dee Bowens, a Serial Entrepreneur since February 14, 2004.
 He has four children.

-After surviving a shooting, Keak began carrying a firearm for protection, which led to a 2017 charge for firearm possession as a convicted felon.
-During the trial, Keak was targeted in another shooting; he was shot eight times, fell into a three-day coma, and was left paralyzed.
-He now uses a wheelchair to get around.
+After surviving a shooting in January of 2017, Keak began carrying a firearm for protection, which led to a 2017 charge for firearm possession as a convicted felon.
+During the trial, Keak was targeted in another shooting at a gas station; he was shot eight times, fell into a three-day coma, and was left paralyzed.
+As a paraplegic, Keak would begin the regular use of a wheelchair.

 After a two-year legal battle, Keak was sentenced to 16 months in state custody.
-He served 5 months of his sentence at California Health Care Facility before being released early due to Proposition 57.
-Upon release, he returned home to his wife and kids.
+He served five months of his sentence at the California Health Care Facility before being released early due to Proposition 57.
+Keak would return home to his family after his release from custody.